treeman/why_cryptocurrencies/chapters/what_is_a_cryptocurrency.markdown

-# What is a cryptocurrency
+# What is a cryptocurrency?

 To be able to talk about cryptocurrencies and what value they might bring we need to at least understand what they do differently.